skku-syslab/lockify/fast26ae/README.md

 ---

 #### **Fig. 8:**
-Same as Fig. 7, but using the `mdtest_multi.sh` script.
+Same as Fig. 7, but only use 5 client nodes and run the `mdtest_multi.sh` script.

 On all client nodes:
 - **DLM module**: dlm, lockify